Google Chrome is one of the most popular browsers in the world, and yet, because we use it so often, we often forget what it can do.

 View what you're allowing on certain pages

 Ever want to see how many cookies a page is deploying or what permissions you’ve given it?
-Just click the "i" icon or page button next to the URL in the omnibar to view site info including cookies and permissions.
+Just click the padlock icon next to the URL in the omnibar to view site info including cookies and permissions.
 It’s also a handy way to allow the page to show popups.

 Use the “Bookmark Open Pages…” option